GodXuxilie/GodXuxilie.github.io/index.md

 - September 2023: Two papers regarding efficient and effective robust self-supervised pre-training were accepted by NeurIPS'23!
 - September 2023: I was invited as a reviewer for ICLR'24.
 - August 2023: I gave a talk titled as "Towards Effective and Efficient Self-Supervised Robust Pre-training" at AIGC’23, Shanghai, China.
-- April 2023: I designed the homepage of [N-CRiPT Technical Workshop 2023](https://ncript.comp.nus.edu.sg/site/ncript-workshop-2023/) and presented a [poster](/file/poster/NCRiPT_workshop_poster_Xu_Xilie.pdf) at the workshop.
+- April 2023: I built the homepage of [N-CRiPT Technical Workshop 2023](https://ncript.comp.nus.edu.sg/site/ncript-workshop-2023/) and presented a [poster](/file/poster/NCRiPT_workshop_poster_Xu_Xilie.pdf) at the workshop.